-I am a Postdoctoral Fellow in the Observational Cosmology Group at CalTech since November 2011.
+I am a Staff Scientist in the Observational Cosmology Group at CalTech as of August 2016.
 I am an experimental cosmologist and an observational extragalactic astronomer.
 My main research interests are: the physics of the early Universe, Inflation, the primordial gravitational wave background, and reionization, as probed by Cosmic Microwave Background (CMB) polarization measurements; the origin of the Cosmic Infrared Background (CIB); the evolution of distant massive galaxies, both star-forming and quiescent; the physical processes responsible for active galactic nucleus (AGN) emission and their interplay with the star-forming activity of host galaxies.
 These science goals have been driving and complementing my interests in astronomical instrumentation over the past decade (Rome -> Cardiff -> Pasadena).

 SPIDER is a balloon-borne experiment designed to search for the primordial gravitational waves predicted by inflationary theories by means of measuring their imprint on the CMB as an extremely faint curl-mode of polarization.